 Speaking of the ride…

 The theme-park land’s flagship attraction will be located in Black Spire’s spaceport, a facility “partially carved out of the surrounding cliff wall.
 Towers and cupolas blended with rocklike spires, and a prominent flight tower sat above a large entrance at the base.”
-For the purposes of the book, the Millennium Falcon is hidden away here, behind “an enormous collection of cargo crates of various sizes and colors, lumped together alongside scattered tools and other maintenance equipment” – at this point in the Star Wars timeline, various parties are busy looking for the legendary vessel, although we’re not quite certain why (or, even, who, exactly, these groups or individuals are).
+For the purposes of the book, the Millennium Falcon is hidden away here, behind “an enormous collection of cargo crates of various sizes and colors, lumped together alongside scattered tools and other maintenance equipment” – being set after the events of 2017’s Episode VIII: The Last Jedi, Supreme Leader Kylo Ren is busy looking for the legendary vessel, eager to finish stamping the Resistance out.
 As grand a visual as it might be, however, we sincerely doubt that Disney will have all of these crates fold up or deflate or “walk away on broad metal feet” like they do in Pirate’s Price when it actually comes time for guests to enter the spaceport and then board the Falcon.

 The backstory of Millennium Falcon: Smuggler’s Run